FarmerDevv/Stardew-Sword-Master/README.md

 ✅ Güvenlidir.
 🌾 Stardew Sword Master – Sword Crafting Center
 🛡️ "Craft your own sword, protect your village, become a legend!"

-🇬🇧 English – About
-🧙‍♂️ Developer: FarmerDev
-🌐 NexusMods Page
-🔐 VirusTotal Reports

-Stardew Sword Master is a standalone sword crafting center developed for Stardew Valley.
-You can design, customize, and integrate your own weapons into the game with ease!

-🧰 Features
-⚔️ Create and customize swords

-🖼️ Visual preview (16x16 px check system)

-📦 Auto-generation of content.json and manifest.json

-🧪 Test panel with error warning system

-🚨 Detection of missing or invalid data

-💾 Installation
-Make sure SMAPI is installed.

-Download and run the program.

-Craft your sword and place the files in the StardewValley/Mods folder.

-Launch the game and test it out!

-🧪 Security
-🔒 This mod has been reviewed by NexusMods and scanned for viruses.

 🪟 Windows – VirusTotal